craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 ## Important Places & Symbolism
 ### The Cordon
-A military outpost that supplies and commands operations within the Old performed by off-record Church soldiers.
-Legally, this is the only way in or out of the Old.
+This region of the Old is known as the Cordon.
+White-Church militants hold the majority of this area, and uses this outpost to supply and command operations within the Old performed by these soldiers.

 #### The Western Entrance
+The Western Entrance is one of the three formally operated gates in the walls that contain the Old.

 #### The Recreations Camp